Tribesmen and Killer Beez gang members arrested after 'violent' clashes in Kaikohe

 Dalzell said he was assaulted by a group of men.
 The Advocate understood the men fled the scene shortly after.

-But police later stopped the vehicle as it travelled north on State Highway 10 at Oromahoe, south of Kerikeri and took its occupants to Kaikohe police station.
+But police later stopped a vehicle as it travelled north on State Highway 10 at Oromahoe, south of Kerikeri and took its occupants to Kaikohe police station.

 The following day, a man was shot in the leg during a second clash between gang members.

-When emergency services arrived about 12.30pm the man was reportedly unconscious on the ground beside his vehicle on Aerodrome Rd, off Mangakahia Rd/State Highway 15, south of Kaikohe.
+When emergency services arrived about 12.30pm the man was reportedly unconscious on the ground beside his vehicle on Aerodrome Rd, off Mangakahia Rd/SH15, south of Kaikohe.

 St John Ambulance treated the man and took him to Whangārei Hospital in a moderate condition.

-Police closed Mangakahia Rd between Ngapuhi Rd and Ngapipito Rd for around five hours.
+Police closed Mangakahia Rd between Ngapuhi Rd and Ngapipito Rd for about five hours.

 Read More